xbyte3/xbyte3d/README.md

-# xbyte3d
+# xbyte3d - E2 3D Engine on EGP
-E2 xbyte 3d engine
+xbyte3d is in beta.
+The addition of matrices is planned.
+Any help with the 3D Engine is appreciated.